- Be extremely present.

 The armed man collapsed into his own hands.
-His lifelong perception of reality was disintegrating, similar to one’s experience on a psychedelic, “This makes no sense!”
+His lifelong perception of reality was disintegrating, similar to one’s experience during huge ecstasy, “This makes no sense!”

-Peculiarly, the imprisoned did not attempt to escape in the meantime.
-He was penetrating his adversary with looks.
+Peculiarly, the imprisoned did not attempt to escape in the meantime this breakdown had given him.
+Instead, he was penetrating his adversary with looks.
 Either outcome was fine by Yin; either sentence would lead to undiscovered, untrodden, unimaginable paths of one’s existence.
-Life or death.
-They are both consciousness.
-Do not take existence so seriously:
+Life or death, they were both consciousness for him.

 But the attacker’s lips could not bear it.
 Yang let go off after a tremendous exertion, “You’re supposed to hate!”